020 88309782

 • After proceeding with one grit sandpaper make sure all marks are removed when switching to the next grit.

-• Do the sanding on the forward stroke and never on the backwards pull.
+• Do the sanding on the forward stroke and never on the backward pull.

 • Do it from left to right.